IDE-installers/vscode-linux-installer/README.md

 ```
 bash vscode-installer.sh
 ```
-After executing this script you have to:
-1. Choose which package manager you are using
-2. Maybe you'll have to confirm the installation and enter sudo password
+After executing this script, maybe you'll have to confirm the installation and enter sudo password (If didn't it before).
-3. Wait until script will install VSCode

 # Note
-If VSCode is installing very slowly using this script, then try just installing it from it's [official website](https://code.visualstudio.com), from [here](https://code.visualstudio.com/Download)
+If VSCode is installing very slowly using this script, then try just installing it from it's [official website](https://code.visualstudio.com), from [here](https://code.visualstudio.com/Download) or from [here](https://linuxhint.com/install_visual_studio_code_arch_linux/), if you use Arch Linux.